 The Indianapolis, IN campus is housed within a 32,000 square foot facility near the Indianapolis International Airport.
 The school's facilities include a shop with sample landing gear, brakes, struts, and tires; complimented by custom design aircraft mock-ups and training aids.
 The shop houses single engine, twin engine, high wing, low wing, fabric covered, rotary wing, and tri-gear configured aircraft.
-The campus includes 10 classrooms, paint booth, composite lab, and welding room.
-A tool room equipped with all needed tools for students to borrow during their time on campus and a dedicated computer lab.
-An on-site computerized FAA testing is offered for the convenience of our students.
+The campus includes 10 classrooms, a paint booth, a composite lab, a welding room, and a tool room equipped with all needed tools for students to borrow during their time on campus and a dedicated computer lab.
+An on-site computerized FAA testing center is offered for the convenience of our students.